-You already know that networking is a critical success factor to having a successful career, but how often do you make a conscious effort to network, or even better actively seek out and create opportunities to network?
+You already know that networking is a critical success factor to having a successful career, but how often do you make a conscious effort to network, or even better actively seek out and create opportunities to meet new people?

 After recently being impressed with a direct approach from a tall, handsome stranger, I wanted to share the story with you.
 Firstly, a couple of clarifications: